The 411 On Points-Based Employee Recognition Programs

-Points-based employee recognition programs are designed to reward employees with tangible monetary awards, while removing the negatives associated with cash.
-With these types of programs, employees can earn and accumulate points in their personal point-bank, giving them the flexibility to choose the reward that is perfect for them.
-Making employees feel valued and appreciated for their contributions is your first step to elevating employee engagement levels within your organization.
+Points-based employee recognition programs are designed to reward employees with tangible monetary awards while removing the negatives associated with cash.
+With these types of programs, employees can earn and accumulate points in their personal point bank, giving them the flexibility to choose.

-So, let’s dive into points-based rewards systems and explain when they are used, how they are used, and how they impact your organization, both from a business outcome and a tax implication perspective.
+So, let’s dive into points-based reward systems and explain when they are used, how they are used, and how they impact your organization, both from a business outcome and a tax implication perspective.

 Types of Employee Rewards and When to Use Them